 By Ed Melendez

 I had severely lost my voice recently.
-As someone who uses it for his job on a regular basis leading worship, it can be quite frustrating.
+As someone who uses it for his job on a regular basis, it can be quite frustrating.
 It has taken about three weeks for me to get it to where I am comfortable using it to sing again.
 But I found that in order to regain my voice I had to really re-learn to strengthen my voice again.
 So I decided to do this the same way I learned to sing in the first place.

 I’ve often been asked how I learned to sing.
 Well honestly, I’ve always considered myself a songwriter first and anything that helps facilitate that (singing, playing an instrument) second.
 I’m also asked if I’ve ever taken voice lessons.
 The short answer is I haven’t.

 So maybe you’re asking, if I didn’t have any formal training, how exactly did I learn to sing?
-Well the short answer is, I taught myself.
+Well, the short answer is, I taught myself.
 But my lessons were from some of the most talented singers to ever grace music.

 So that brings us to this post.
 I decided to use this post to share some tidbits of what I have learned about singing and about the voices and the artist who helped me learn to sing.
 So I will begin a new blog series that features a new vocal teacher each week, and what I learned from them.
-Hopefully this will be helpful to other vocalists as well.
+Hopefully, this will be helpful to other vocalists as well.

 This week’s teacher: Dennis DeYoung.

 Dennis DeYoung (an American singer) was the voice of the epic 70′s-80′s rock band STYX.
 Dennis has always been credited with having quite a unique singing style and voice.
-Dennis and STYX filled the top 40 charts with songs like: Babe, Lady, Best of Times, Come Sail Away, and Show Me The Way.
+Dennis and STYX filled the top 40 charts with songs like Babe, Lady, Best of Times, Come Sail Away, and Show Me The Way.

 So this week with the advances in technology I will take on Dennis DeYoung’s/STYX song Lady.
 Originally released in 1974.
 It was first released on the album Styx II and was a local hit in the band’s native Chicago, but initially failed to chart nationally.
+Eventually that all changed.

 Hope you enjoy my vocal rendition of the STYX classic, Lady.